Policies & Frequently Asked Questions

 Some international students may not be eligible to work at all or they may not be eligible to work more than 20 hours per week, regardless of whether they are classified as GAs or GSEMs.
 Always check with the Center for Global Engagement to confirm work eligibility when an international student is involved.

 An appeal to keep funding while on probation can be submitted to the Graduate Dean.
-For information on how to submit such an appeal, please email Anna Henderson, Administrative Director for Graduate Budgets & Payroll.
+For information on how to submit such an appeal, please email Anna Henderson (Director, Graduate Payroll and Stipend Management).

 For details, please visit the Graduate School’s TOR Information Page.